freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 - You previously used `git add README.md` to add changes to staging
 - Type `git add sql_referenece.json` into the terminal and press enter

-## 1530. git commit feat: add set unique reference
+## 1530. git commit feat: add unique reference

 ### 1530.1

-git commit -m "feat: add set unique reference"
+git commit -m "feat: add unique reference"

 #### HINTS

 - Commit changes with `git commit -m "message"`
-- Type `git commit -m "fix: add set unique reference"` into the terminal and press enter
+- Type `git commit -m "fix: add unique reference"` into the terminal and press enter
 - View your `git log` to see if your message is correct
 - If the message is wrong, enter `git reset HEAD~1`, then `git add .`, and then you can try to make the commit again